WojciechMatuszewski/programming-notes/aws/dynamoDB.md

 - use `ConditionExpression` to fail specific operations.
 This can be used together with `Transactions (read / write)` to create powerful operations.

+* you can use logical operators like `AND` with `ConditionExpression` to create powerful conditions.

 ## Consistency

 Usually, most of the `read` operations will be `eventually consistent`.
 This is due to the fact how DynamoDB is built.